petter-holmberg/elements/README.md

 `partition_point` takes a loadable forward range and a unary predicate, assuming that the range is partitioned according to the predicate.
 Using bisection, it returns the position of the first element satisfying the predicate.

+`partition_semistable` takes a mutable forward range and a unary prediate.
+It partitions the range such that all elements not satisfying the predicate precede the elements satisfying the predicate.
+It preserves the relative ordering of the elements not satisfying the predicate, but not the relative ordering of the elements satisfying the predicate.
+It returns the partition point, i.e. the position of the first element satisfying the predicate.

+`partition_with_buffer` takes a mutable forward range, the position of the first element of a mutable buffer with a size not less than the size of the forward range, and a unary prediate.
+It partitions the range such that all elements not satisfying the predicate precede the elements satisfying the predicate.
+It preserves the relative ordering of the elements on both sides of the partition point.
+It returns the partition point.

+`partition` takes a mutable bidirectional range and a unary prediate.
+It partitions the range such that all elements not satisfying the predicate precede the elements satisfying the predicate.
+It preserves the relative ordering of the elements on both sides of the partition point.
+It returns the partition point.

 ## Searching

 ### Binary search